 I take heart and encouragement from every person who helped make that happen.
 You can, too.

 Read more about St. Gianna’s Place on its website.
-Maybe you can attend their next banquet; read about the first one here.
 There will be an ongoing need for donations and volunteers in support of the women and children served at St. Gianna’s Place.

 Meeting a human-services need means coming up with more than just good intentions.
 The team behind St. Gianna’s Place has been up to the challenge.